v1vyheartz/v1vyheartz/README.md

 ##  ʚrandom things ?? :
 - i do FREAKY jokes a lot okay?..
-- Idgaf abt ships I ship everything (not pro/dark-shipping etc..ur not cool man !) !!
+- Idgaf abt ships I ship everything !!
 - random art for fandoms i hyperfix on,,, I'm not good at art tho !!
 - i can be a meanie most of the time...
 ---